-Leader in Me (LiM) is a schoolwide social-emotional learning (SEL) process that builds emotional engagement, a strong sense of belonging, and positive student-teacher and student-student relationships.
+Leader in Me (LiM) is a schoolwide transformation process that builds social emotional skills, a strong sense of belonging, and positive student-teacher and student-student relationships.
 This is shown to be one of the most effective methods for helping students, especially those who exhibit negative behaviors.

 LiM supports PBIS by: